-St. Luke's participation in the Walking Challenge has offered a great way to engage with our communities and students as well.
+Another great support to our community is St. Luke's participation in the Walking Challenge.
+This program has offered a great way to engage with our communities and students as well.
 In 2016 and 2017 St. Luke's Magic Valley and Jerome had 14 individuals competing for steps and engaging in walking with our local schools to increase visibility to the importance of walking for our health.
-In 2018 St. Luke's Magic Valley and Jerome continued to support the program with 2 teams competing to raise money for their local school.
+In 2018, St. Luke's Magic Valley and Jerome continued to support the program with two teams competing to raise money for their local school.
 Administrators, Physicians and Community Health personnel made efforts to walk with our local schools and visit with the students about the impact walking can have on health.
 Over the course of this CHNA period, St. Luke's Magic Valley also had the chance to donate funds to Rock Creek, Jefferson and Horizon Elementary Schools to establish walking paths.
 These were all completed by September of 2018.
-At Rock Creek Elementary school, they had a ribbon cutting that coinciding with a healthy family night in October 2018.
-This funding has supported local schools and the community with infrastructure to building healthier children and families.
-At Rock Creeks event, students tracked their steps and logged over 951,000 steps on the healthy family night alone!
 St. Luke's is proud to support such wonderful projects that support our community and has seen what a positive impact it can have to connect with students.